Joanneyoung01/Joanneyoung01/README.md

 I developed this love furthermore on my course at Leeds University.
 My goal was to gain the right qualifications so that I could pursue a career in tech.
 From there I graduated and kick started a career in Project Management as I enjoyed the client facing element.
 I prided myself on the ability to empathize with the technical delivery teams through my experiences in development, this helped manage expectations between delivery teams and stakeholders.

-When I joined Beamly, I realised from working so closely with developers that I was fully able to become a developer and I believed in my abilities - I just needed some technical training, after attending Codebar and other meet ups i realised I needed formal technical training.
+Career change - When I joined Beamly, I realised from working so closely with developers that I was fully able to become a developer and I believed in my abilities - I just needed some technical training, after attending Codebar and other meet ups i realised I needed formal technical training.
 In an effort to address this I enrolled on the front end development course at General Asssembly, this gave me the springboard needed to fulfil a lifelong goal to become a developer and I was able to transfer roles from PM to Software Engineer.

 **Communication:**